 Audio for Video: Using Your Camcorder Mic

-The BEST way to get good audio when making video is to use a separate lavalier or hand held microphone close to the mouth while recording.
-This microphone would be plugged into your camera and using it over rides and shuts off the microphone that comes attached to your camera.
+Generally speaking, the BEST way to get good audio when making video is to use a separate mic that can be placed close to the mouth of the person speaking.
+Usually, this is a lavalier or handheld microphone.
+The microphone would be plugged into your camera, (unless you are using a wireless) and using it probably overrides and shuts off the microphone that comes attached to your camera, but not always.

 To record audio this way requires a camera that accepts a separate microphone plug-in.
 The smallest and least expensive cameras do NOT have this feature.